 “These played side by side created a really beautiful juxtaposition.
 Alongside the narrative, we peppered in a gorgeous telephoto performance of Natti and shots from the band that flow along with the story.”

 Which, being honest, is definitely on the ‘reality’ side of what’s going on.
 You can check out the clip below.

 On writing ‘Hard To Be Myself’, our Natti explains: “[It’s] a song about social awkwardness and anxiety.
 Wanting to be someone else so desperately, dreaming you were the life of the party.
 It’s the idea that a certain person can kinda loosen your senses and lower your inhibitions just like drinking alcohol.
 This song was a work in progress for about a year and a half, but it got to maybe the 30th rewrite and we just had to be like “ok let’s stop messin’ with this” ha.”

 Fickle Friends have just finished their biggest headline tour to date, including a show at London’s Kentish Town Forum.
 They’ve set themselves up for a blockbuster 2018.
 Watch this space.

 You can vote for this track, and more, in the Dork Buzz Chart - which takes a mix of reader votes, visits to readdork.com, shares, RTs, likes and other 'stuff', feeds them into a formula not even we fully understand, and gives us a top 10 rundown of the hottest new music.
-Updated every Thursday, you can hear it each weekday at 5pm on Dork Radio.
+Updated every Sunday, you can hear it each day at 5pm on Dork Radio.